cylab-tw/bluelight/README.md

 ### Network support
 * Load local files
 * Integration with any DICOMWeb Image Archive, including Raccoon, Orthanc, and dcm4chee server
+  - Retrieve methods: WADO-URI (as default) and WADO-RS: specify one of them in config.json.
+        - ContentType= application/dicom
 * Integration with IHE Invoke Image Display (IID) Profile, as the Image Display Acotr in Transaction [RAD-106]. (on going)
   - We are trying to implement it with in the scenario of FHIR ImagingStudy.
 * Integration with XNAT (currently doesn't build as an XNAT plugin)